FC Barcelona: In popular culture

-The Blaugrana world has also been a source of inspiration in the plastic arts, with names such as Jordi Alumà, Josep Maria Subirachs, Antoni Tàpies or Josep Viladomat, who made the 'Avi del Barça' sculpture in the La Masia.
+The Blaugrana world has also been a source of inspiration in the plastic arts, with names such as Jordi Alumà, Josep Maria Subirachs, Antoni Tàpies or Josep Viladomat, who made the "Avi del Barça" sculpture in the La Masia.
 Salvador Dalí paid tribute to the club's 75th anniversary with an etching.

 In performing arts, music has also been present, from the tango that Gardel dedicated to Samitier to the songs of Joan Manuel Serrat, La Trinca and many others.
-Theater has also been a good way to express the feelings of Barça fans, from the El Paralelo cuplés from before the Civil War or skits like 'El Partido del Domingo', by Castaños, to more recent texts, like El culékulé, by Xavier Bosch.
+Theatre has also been a good way to express the feelings of Barça fans, from the El Paralelo cuplés from before the Civil War or skits like 'El Partido del Domingo', by Castaños, to more recent texts, like El culékulé, by Xavier Bosch.

 In times of political difficulty or lack of freedoms, Barça has been a refuge and means of expression for cultural and artistic activities.
 In 2013, the club highlighted the 'Barça Cultura' plan, an initiative that promotes the area of institutional relations and protocol with the aim of offering Barcelona as a platform to promote culture in Catalonia.
-In 2022, Barcelona and Òmnium sign an agreement to promote the Catalan language, culture and the country.
+In 2022, Barcelona and Òmnium signed an agreement to promote the Catalan language, culture and the country.

 There are many documentaries and films that have been created throughout history to capture the successes and journey of the club over the years.
 More recently, in December 2022, Amazon Prime Video released a five-episode docuseries called FC Barcelona: A New Era.
 It documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.
 In September 2023, Amazon Prime Video launched the second season with a five-episode docuseries.
 It focuses on their 2022–23 behind the scenes season.